Sandwell Metropolitan Borough Council: Composition

-The next election is due in May 2026.
+The next election is due in 2027.

 Elections

-Since the last boundary changes in 2004, the council has comprised 72 councillors representing 24 wards, with each ward electing three councillors.
+Since the last boundary changes took effect for the 2026 election, the council has comprised 72 councillors representing 24 wards, with each ward electing three councillors.
 Elections are held three years out of every four, with a third of the council (one councillor for each ward) elected each time for a four-year term of office.

 Premises

 The council's headquarters are at the Council House on Freeth Street in the town centre of Oldbury.
 The building opened in 1989.